 Get your glass ready.
 For Negronis you'll need to have a tumbler-type glass, similar to an Old Fashioned glass.
 Now, you've got your glass, fill it with 1 scoop of cubed ice.

 Now, grab a mixing glass with ice and add the Campari and sweet vermouth.
 Gently stir for around 30 seconds each way around the glass.
 A bar spoon will best complete this job.

 Once it's all stirred up, pour the mixture into your chosen glass.
 Top with the Prosecco (or sparkling wine) and garnish with an orange slice or peel.

 You have successfully made a Negroni Sbagliato!
 Enjoy...

 Unfortunately, this story doesn't include the creator of the Classic Negroni recipe, Count Negroni, way back in 1919.
 However, it's still pretty interesting!

-The original negroni recipe was invented back in 1919.
-But the negroni sbagliato cocktail didn’t exist until the late 1980s, when a bartender in Milan’s Bar Basso accidentally poured prosecco into his negroni instead of gin.
-Before he had a chance to remake the cocktail, the customer was already a huge fan.
-So then the negroni ‘sbagliato’ (meaning “mistake” in Italian) became a big hit, and they’re still served in Bar Basso today.
-Lighter and more refreshing than a classic negroni, the sbagliato makes the ideal daytime cocktail (much like its citrusy cousin, the white negroni).
+The Negroni Sbagliato cocktail didn’t exist until the late 1980s, when a bartender in Milan’s Bar Basso accidentally poured prosecco into his Negroni cocktail instead of gin.
+But, before he had a chance to remake the cocktail, the customer was already a huge fan.